DavidArayaS/AI-Powered-Insights-Fraud-Detection-Hackathon/04-AI Chatbot/04-solution.md

 In this challenge, you will:

 ✅ Create, Define, and Explore LLMs for a Chatbot and the Resources Needed to Set Up the Same.
-✅ Add Data to Your Project and Explore the Response of Chatbot Post Indexing and Grounding.
+✅ Add Custom Data to Your Project and Explore the Response of Chatbot Post Indexing and Grounding.
 ✅ Build & Customize – Create, Iterate, and Debug Your Orchestration Flows.
+✅ Learn how to use frameworks to programatically create AI agents and achive tailormade solutions for complex use cases with more flexiblity

 ---